 The best time to visit Valladolid is during the winter season from December to April.
 During this time there is little to no rainfall and the temperatures are just perfect.

 The rainy season in Valladolid is typically between May and October which sees higher temperatures due to the humidity.
-The only plus side to visiting Tulum during these months is there will be fewer tourists and prices are less inflated.
+The only plus side to visiting Valladolid during these months is there will be fewer tourists and prices are less inflated.

 WHAT TO PACK FOR MEXICO